DavesCodeMusings/ldapinator/README.md

 Ldapinator aims to fill the niche for the LDAP enamored home network admin.

-## Caveats
-The ldapinator is still in development.
-So far it can read your LDAP objects, but not change them.
-Changes do work using back-end REST API calls, but there's no pretty web front-end for it yet.
-It's an Express.js app, so if you're handy with that sort of thing, I'm sure you can figure it out.

-Nothing's encrypted.
-If you're concerned, use Nginx as a reverse proxy to handle TLS connections.

 ## Continued Development
 Ldapinator is a work in progress.
 Currently, it has these features: